eggheadio/eggheadio-course-notes/auditing-react-apps-for-accessibility-08733265/notes/01-react-audit-component-accessibility-using-storybook.md

 <TimeStamp start="0:02" end="0:06">

-To install storybook anon you need to run `npm install @storybook/addon-a11y --save-dev` or you can also use `yarn`
+To install storybook you need to run `npm install @storybook/addon-a11y --save-dev` or you can also use `yarn`

 </TimeStamp>